kbrsh/wade/README.md

 * The search query is processed through the pipeline
 * The search query is then tokenized into keywords
 * Each keyword except the last is searched for and scores for each item in the data are updated according to the amount of keywords that appear in the document.
 * The last keyword is treated as a prefix, and Wade performs a depth-first search and updates the score for all data prefixed with this keyword.
-The score is added depending on how much of the word was included in the prefix.
+The score is added depending on how much of the word was included in the prefix, and how relevant the word is to the data.
 This allows for searching as a user types.

+A more in-depth explanation of the algorithm is available [here](https://raw.githubusercontent.com/kbrsh/wade/master/Wade.pdf).

 ### License